kopiokosong/kopiokosong.github.io/_posts/2020-01-07-intro-post.md

 ---
 ![Image of Coffee](/images/flemming-fuchs-4NlXcLHv1ng-unsplash.jpg)

 I do not call myself a coffee connoisseur.
-While I would not spend money on over-priced drinks, I drink it frequently enough that my coffee order quite fairly well defines me (and makes me sound older).
+While I would not spend money on over-priced drinks, I drink it frequently enough that my coffee order quite fairly well defines me (and makes me sound older than what I truly am).

 My standard order is a kopi-o kosong **dit lou**.